Zush vs NameQuick: AI File Renamer Comparison

 Jump to section

-Quick answer: Zush is $10 one-time for Mac and Windows with 23 image formats including RAW, BYOK across 4 providers, and Offline AI via Ollama.
-NameQuick is macOS only, priced at $5/month (Managed) or $38 one-time + your own API key (Self-Managed/BYOK), with 7 AI providers and a Rules Engine.
-Choose Zush for cross-platform + lowest total cost.
-Choose NameQuick for Mac-native depth.
+Quick answer: Zush is $8/month or $38 one-time for Mac and Windows with 100+ supported image, design, document, video, and audio formats, including RAW photos, Sketch/Figma/Illustrator/PSD, iWork documents, videos, and MP3/M4A/WAV audio.
+NameQuick is macOS only, priced at $5/month (Managed) or $38 one-time + your own API key (Self-Managed/BYOK), with multiple provider options and a Rules Engine.
+Choose Zush for cross-platform coverage, published RAW/design/iWork/audio support, and simpler lifetime pricing.
+Choose NameQuick for Mac-native depth and a broader AI provider menu.

 If you are searching “Zush vs NameQuick”, you are choosing between two paid AI file renamers that are closer in spirit than most: both have BYOK, folder monitoring, undo, and content-aware naming.
-The difference is mostly platform support, pricing model, and feature depth on macOS specifically.
+The difference is mostly platform support, pricing model, public format coverage, and feature depth on macOS specifically.

 TL;DR comparison